-Before transferring jurisdiction of a claim to the DDS, the FO must enter the POD for each Title II disability claim at the initial and reconsideration levels, including escalated claims, and continuing disability review claims (CDRs).
+Before transferring jurisdiction of a claim to the DDS, the FO must enter the POD for each Title II disability claim at the initial and reconsideration levels, including escalated claims.
 The POD must be after the claimant meets all non-medical requirements.

 The FO does not have the capability to enter the POD on the 3367 in EDCS at the Appeals Council or Federal Court levels.

 NOTE: Although the EDCS 3367 appears on hearing level cases, EDCS does not require the form to be completed before transferring the case to the hearing office.